-There are also two securities depositories, Nasdaq CSD Iceland ("NCSDI") and Verðbréfamiðstöð Íslands hf., Securities depositories are operated under Act No. 7/2020, on Securities Depositories Settlement and Electronic Registration of Rights of Securities (Ice. lög um verðbréfamiðstöðvar, uppgjör og rafræna eignaskráningu fjármálagerninga).
-Nasdaq CSD Iceland has been the main central securities depository for the Icelandic securities market and as such it is a notary, a depository and a clearing house for settlement of securities in dematerialised form.
-The Nasdaq CSD is undergoing significant changes through its planned merger in May 2020 with Nasdaq CSD, which operates in Latvia, Lithuania and Estonia and will simultaneously migrate to a common CSD IT platform with Nasdaq CSD.
+There are also two securities depositories, Nasdaq CSD Iceland ("NCSD") and Verðbréfamiðstöð Íslands hf., Securities depositories are operated under Act No. 7/2020, on Securities Depositories Settlement and Electronic Registration of Rights of Securities (Ice. lög um verðbréfamiðstöðvar, uppgjör og rafræna eignaskráningu fjármálagerninga).
+NCSD has been the main central securities depository for the Icelandic securities market and as such it is a notary, a depository and a clearing house for settlement of securities in dematerialised form.
+NCDSI merged with Nasdaq CSD in May 2020, which operates in Latvia, Lithuania and Estonia and will simultaneously migrate to a common CSD IT platform with Nasdaq CSD.